Contract for Immigration Legal Services Based on Marriage

 · Other Expenses.
 These costs might include, but are not limited to: e-mails, filing fees, postage, courier costs such as Fed Ex and UPS, laser copies, photocopies, long-distance telephone calls and faxes, trust account maintenance fees, computer research time through Westlaw, LEXIS, AILALink or other sources, special supplies required for successful representation, out-of-town travel expenses if needed (plane fare, hotel, food)(mileage calculated at current IRS rate), experts and investigators.
 STREFF LEGAL may charge a flat $25 rate for each physical filing or service, including regular printing, office supplies, and FedEx charges, and $40 for a rush filing, including filings requiring courier service or rush FedEx charges.
 Flat fees are limited to a single submission, and additional printing, office supply, or delivery charges may apply for other costs.
 STREFF LEGAL will not hire experts or investigators unless you agree that they should be hired after notification of their cost.
 Billing of costs shall be in line with ABA Formal Ethics Opinions 08-451, 00-420 and 93-379,

-Included in Other Expenses are a $5 per month fee for Payment Plan Administration and a $7.50 per month regular costs fee for regular business charges including domestic FedEx, file setup. printing, and travel to USCIS Bloomington as needed.
+Included in Other Expenses are a $5 per month fee for Payment Plan Administration and a $7.50 per payment regular costs fee for regular business charges including domestic FedEx, file setup. printing, and travel to USCIS Bloomington as needed.
 This regular costs fee does not include expedited FedEx (2-day or faster), color printing, or other costs outside the regular costs on standard marriage-based cases.
-The per-month fee applies for the duration of the legal services fee payment plan.
+The per-payment fee applies for the duration of the legal services fee payment plan.

 d.
 Manner of Billing.
 STREFF LEGAL will send out Billing Notices (e.g., invoices and/or written statements) at each billable stage that will outline with reasonable and clear specificity the bases upon which fees, administrative costs, or itemized costs are being charged.
 Such written Billing Notices will be sent electronically unless another method of transmission is requested.